regisftm/owasp-toronto/demo/06-calico-metrics.md

 3. Typha Configuration

    An Operator installation of Calico automatically deploys one or more Typha instances depending on the scale of your cluster.
-By default metrics for these instances are disabled.
+By default, metrics for these instances are disabled.

    Use the following command to instruct tigera-operator to enable Typha metrics.